 The prioritization of the work of ICANN.
 ICANN is in the very fortunate situation that its financial prospects are very positive and promising.
 This should not, however, lead to an insufficient or unclear prioritization of its strategic outlook and the work it undertakes.
 In all organizations, resources are scarce, either because of competition or because of constrains from the granting authority.
 While this might have negative effects, it should help keep the organization agile and focused on its desired outcomes.
 Importantly, there must be effective matches between the resources spent and the effects achieved.
 ICANN should develop new transparent and accountable mechanisms that combine more effective resource allocation and use with the involvement of all the parties within the multi-stakeholder model.

-ATRT2 Draft New Recommendations
+ATRT2 New Recommendations

-In any organization, careful consideration financial priorities crucial for the efficiency of the organization.
+In any organization, careful consideration of strategic financial priorities is crucial for the efficiency of the organization.
 In a non-profit organization such as ICANN, it is imperative that the financial governance constituted between the CEO, CFO, and the Board make effective use of the checks and balances represented in the multi-stakeholder model to ensure that the financial priorities truly benefit the global Internet community.

 To this end, the ATRT2 recommends that, in light of the significant growth in the organization, ICANN undertake a special scrutiny of its financial governance structure regarding its overall principles, methods applied and decision-making procedures, to include engaging stakeholders.